sharmaabhijith/sharmaabhijith.github.io/_pages/about.md

 Previously, I was a thesis-based master's in computer science student at the University of British Columbia (UBC).
 I researched safeguarding vision models against physical adversaries [(find here)](https://open.library.ubc.ca/soa/cIRcle/collections/ubctheses/24/items/1.0435778?o=0) under the supervision of [Dr. Apurva Narayan](https://a-narayan.github.io/).
 I was an [MITACS Accelerate](https://www.mitacs.ca/en/programs/accelerate) intern with [Troj AI Inc](https://troj.ai/). where I worked under the mentorship of Phil Munz.
 I am passionate about building reliable/robust AI models for safety critical applications.

 Before I joined UBC, I was a Decision Analytics Associate at [ZS Associates](https://www.zs.com/) (2021).
+I was also privileged to be part of CSAT initiative (https://en.wikipedia.org/wiki/Swayam) as an attitude control system member.
 I received my bachelor's in Instrumentation and Control Engineering with the *Gold Medal* at the [College of Engineering, Pune](https://www.coep.org.in/) in 2020.

 In my leisure time, I like playing badminton.
 Since last year, I have also been invested in learning world history and international policies.